jbtech85/joshbrooker/README.md

 # joshbrooker
 My personal website.
-Currently integrating RoR
-I'm also becoming more familiar with Git, which I've never gotten too far in.
+Currently under maintenance.
+Preparing to redo it with Laravel.